rdiaz02/OncoSimul/README.md

 the clones; generating random fitness landscapes (Rough Mount Fuji, House of Cards, and additive models) and plotting them.

+New functionality to allow for **frequency-dependent fitness has been added**.

 The /OncoSimulR directory contains the code for the [BioConductor](http://www.bioconductor.org) package